 Welcome to my website!
 As a clinical geropsychologist, my work and research interests lie at the intersection of four broad areas of inquiry: sociocultural experience (e.g., race & ethnicity, education); cognition; aging; and health and health disparities.

 Currently, I am an assistant professor of clinical psychology in the Department of Psychology at North Carolina A&T State University.
-I hold an appointment as a research scientist in the Center on Biobehavioral Health Disparities Research at the Social Science Research Institute at Duke University.
+I hold an appointment as a visiting research fellow in the Center on Health and Society at the Social Science Research Institute at Duke University.
 I also am a senior fellow in the Duke University Center for the Study of Aging and Human Development.

 PhD in Clinical Psychology; Concentration: Neuropsychology, University of Florida (2008)